MonsterMannen/TwitchChatVLCMusicBot/README.md

 #### Requirements

-* node.js
 * VLC
 * A second twitch account

-#### Follow all these steps
+#### Follow these steps (takes 3-10 min)

-###### Setup bot

-1. Git clone or download all files
-2. Your second twitch account will be your bot.
-Get its oauth from here: [twitchapps](https://twitchapps.com/tmi/)
-3. Create a youtube project and get an api_key for it here: [google devs](https://console.developers.google.com/apis/credentials?project=_)
-4. Rename `secret.js.example` to `secret.js`.
-Put in your bots username, oauth and youtube api key
-5. Change the channel value in `config.js`
+1. Download the zip in [release-builds](https://github.com/MonsterMannen/TwitchChatVLCMusicBot/tree/electron-pkg/release-builds) and unpack it.
+Run the .exe file.

 ###### VLC

-6. Add VLC to your systems path variable. [how to guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)
+2. Add VLC to your systems path variable. [how to guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)
-7. Open VLC > Tools > Preferences.
+3. Open VLC > Tools > Preferences.
 Under Interface, check "Allow only one instance" and "Enqueue items into playlist..".
-8. Follow this [short guide](https://www.latecnosfera.com/2016/10/vlc-unable-to-open-mrl.html) to fix VLC MRL load error
+4. Follow this [short guide](https://www.latecnosfera.com/2016/10/vlc-unable-to-open-mrl.html) to fix VLC MRL load error

-###### Install and run

-9. `npm install` to install needed node modules
-10. Should be it.
-Start the bot `node bot.js`

 ###### Test
-11. Test if it works by going to your twitch channel and type
+5. Test if it works by going to your twitch channel and type
 `!play despacito` or
 `!song despacito`
 (your favourite song :^))